-Getting my Boeing 737 type rating was one of the busiest times of studying I did in my life.
+Getting my type-rating for the B737 was one of the busiest times of studying I did in my life.
 Hours and hours I spent on the CBT (computer based training) with that tiring voice talking about the aircraft systems.
 Is it still the same or did they change it into a more entertaining one?

 You finish this technical groundschool part with a written exam and then you’ll continue with studying the Standard Operating procedures (SOP’s).